ccomunaDA/ccomunaDA/README.md

 - 👋 Hi, I’m Cory Comunal
-- 👀 I’m an aspiring data analyst documenting his #SQLJourney
+- 👀 I’m an aspiring data analyst documenting their #SQLJourney
 - 🌱 I’m currently learning SQL and Microsoft Power BI/Tableu
 - 💞️ I’m looking to collaborate on all data analyst projects, volunteer or otherwise
 - 📫 Let's connect on LinkedIn : https://www.linkedin.com/in/corycomunal/